 -- Bruce Taylor, Oregon coordinator, Intermountain West Joint Venture

 The Harney Basin Wetlands Initiative grew out of the collaborative process used to develop the Malheur National Wildlife Refuge's Comprehensive Conservation Plan.
 A group of local ranchers, agencies, and conservation groups came together to find solutions for the ecological challenges that face land management in the Harney Basin.
 This land and water has continental significance for migratory birds and is one of the foundations for traditional agricultural economies in Harney County.

-The HBWI partners are focused on improving aquatic health and maintaining wet meadow habitats throughout the watersheds for Harney and Malheur Lakes and the streams and rivers that flow into them, regardless of land ownership, but with a particular focus on MNWR and privately owned flood-irrigated meadows (see image below).
+The HBWI partners are focused on improving aquatic health and maintaining wet meadow habitats throughout the watersheds for Harney and Malheur Lakes and the streams and rivers that flow into them with a particular focus on MNWR and privately owned flood-irrigated meadows (see image below).
 There are approximately 513,000 acres of wetlands within the focus area of the HBWI.
 The Harney Basin Wetlands Initiative (HBWI) partners have focused on achieving healthy aquatic systems by adaptively managing invasive common carp, and maintaining and enhancing riparian and wet meadow habitats through conservation agreements and by addressing flood irrigation infrastructure.